If you want it done right, you better do it yourself, right?

 But today, our blog has grown big enough that we “pay” in exposure instead.
 Basically, our reach has grown enough that reaching our audience is more valuable than the money.

 When looking for ghostwriters, your main goal is to find someone who is a solid writer.
 It could be someone with a background in journalism, blogging, copywriting, etc.

 They don’t necessarily need to have any domain knowledge regarding your industry or niche, although that certainly helps.
+But they may need a decent ability to research and learn about a topic quickly.
 (A writer who DOES have that domain knowledge can help to expand your content, though you may need to pay a little more for those writers.)

 When posting a job on a freelancer site, the trick is to keep your project closed.

 Instead of allowing anybody to apply for your job, it’s better to go out and invite people yourself — in other words, cherry-pick the best writers (those who have a lot of hours inside the platform, a solid portfolio, and good reviews).